Meet the Founder

 Tristen Tyler Blake

-Tristen works with Governments, Academic Institutions, Fortune 500 companies and thousands of scientists to act on solving the world's biggest challenges.
-He is actively working realizing the following initiatives:
+Tristen works closely with ambitious Governments, Startups, Academic Institutions, Fortune 500 companies and thousands of scientists to act on solving the world's biggest social and technical challenges.

-Join his mission to ignite a global Computational Renaissance.
+Join his mission to ignite a Computational Renaissance

 September 3, 2016